Information for Scholarship Recipients

 - Fill out a profile about yourself and provide a photograph

-- Write a note of appreciation to your donor(s) at Thank A Donor Day
+- Write a note of appreciation to your donor(s) at Thank-A-Donor Day

 - Have lunch or participate in a social get-together with your donor(s)

-- Attend the spring Scholarship Benefactor Luncheon
+- Attend the spring Scholarship Celebrating Philanthropy dinner

 - Give permission to use your photo, profile and/or letter in University Relations publications